Skip to content ↓

 In order to develop students’ sense of curiosity about the world they live in and to promote high standards of attainment, we teach a broad range of topics in depth.
 Links between what is studied at Key Stages 3 and 4 are explicitly clear so that students build on what they already know when acquiring new knowledge.

 We aim to ensure that every student will have an interest in and a sense of wonder about our planet.
 In this complex and dynamically changing world, we will equip students with the skills to be able to articulate their own opinions about global issues that affect them as well as understand the views of others.
-Through their study of Geography, students will be able to explain where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected.
+Through their study of geography, students will be able to explain where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected.

 Year 7 Curriculum